Getting Started

 Fantom GraphQL API

-An example of implementation of a client using this API is our new Opera browser Fantom Vision.
+An example of implementation of a client using this API is our new Opera browser Fantom Visionarrow-up-right.
 It's source code is also publicly available in our GitHub projects collection.
-Please check fantom-ui GitHub repository for more information.
+Please check fantom-uiarrow-up-right GitHub repository for more information.

 We also support standard Ethereum Web3 API.
-Use websocket provider with our public API address wss://wsapi.fantom.network to interact with Fantom Opera blockchain using Web3 client library.
+Use websocket provider with our public API address wss://wsapi.fantom.networkarrow-up-right to interact with Fantom Opera blockchain using Web3 client library.

 Technology